BananikXenos/UDPPacketer/README.md

+# v3 Coming soon!
+No release dates.
+v2 is deprecated

 # UDPPacketer

 UDPPacketer is a networking library that uses UDP protocol and Packets with PacketProtocol.
-Packets use DataOutputStream & DataInputStream to use as least of network resources as possible, so its better than Serialization.
+Packets use DataOutputStream & DataInputStream to use as least of network resources as possible, so it's better than Serialization.

 ## Features